Reference Style Gap Analysis

 Rules:

-- Keep analysis evidence-led and tool-agnostic.
+- Keep the analysis evidence-led and tool-agnostic.

 - Distinguish objective mismatch from subjective preference.

-- Avoid naming vendor-specific controls or syntax.
+- Avoid vendor-specific syntax or control names.

 When to Use